 Confirmations for interest rate derivatives typically incorporate the 2006 ISDA Definitions.
 Other definitions booklets for other derivative products that reference IBORs (e.g. equity, FX and commodity) also exist.
-All address, to a greater or lesser extent, the consequences of the unavailability of an IBOR but, with some exceptions, they generally only work effectively where the unavailability is temporary.
+All of these booklets, to a greater or lesser extent, the consequences of the unavailability of an IBOR but, with some exceptions, they generally only work effectively where the unavailability is temporary.
 They are not therefore always suitable where the IBOR has been permanently discontinued or, for that matter, where any required regulatory approval for administration, contribution or use of the IBOR does not or ceases to exist or is suspended.

-In order to avoid situations whereby the performance of a derivative would be compromised, ISDA has developed a Benchmarks Supplement (including various product-specific Annexes), which includes various fall-backs to deal with permanent IBOR discontinuance or benchmark regulatory non-compliance (where these events are not already addressed in the relevant Definitions booklet).
-Work is ongoing to supplement the ISDA 2006 Definitions which, when the relevant supplement is published, will apply priority fall-backs in relation to certain designated IBORs on the occurrence of an “index cessation event”.
-This is designed to ensure that, where a specific IBOR is intended to transition in an orderly manner to a specified RFR, the transition occurs as intended.
+In order to avoid situations whereby the performance of a derivative would be compromised, ISDA has developed a Benchmarks Supplement (including various product-specific Annexes), with a primary aim of addressing the requirements of the EU Benchmarks Regulation.
+The Benchmarks Supplement includes various fall-backs to deal with permanent IBOR discontinuance or benchmark regulatory non-compliance (where these events are not already addressed in the relevant Definitions booklet).

 The Benchmarks Supplement provides for a waterfall of fall-backs that could apply on a permanent cessation of (or regulatory non-compliance with respect to) an IBOR, which may include: